HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The logic followed is :
 <pre><code>
-- Extract data from the staging table <b>ST</b> and performing some transformations.
+- Extract data from the staging table <b>ST</b> and apply some transformations.
-- Extract the dimension tables <b>DTs</b> and performing some transformations.
+- Extract the dimension tables <b>DTs</b> and apply some transformations.
 - Perform joins between <b>ST</b> and <b>DTs</b>.
 - Append new data to the fact table.
 </pre></code>